Last Updated on October 29, 2023 by maximosecrets

 - You can perform work on multiple linear assets or multiple segments of one or more linear assets, this uses the Multiple Assets, Locations and CIs table.
 Costs are attributed to the location, asset of GL Account on the work order header.

-- You can perform work on multiple point assets, locations or features along a linear asset, or along a segment of a linear asset.
+- You can perform work on multiple point assets, A physical place where assets exist and where work can be performed.
+More or features along a linear asset, or along a segment of a linear asset.
 This uses the Multiple Assets, Locations and CIs table.
 Costs are attributed to the location, asset of GL Account on the work order header.

 Linear Segment Details will be found on the work order header, and in the Multiple Assets, Locations and CIs table, but not on child or task work orders.
 There is no linear capability on the Activities and Tasks application.